john-ml/tsh/README.md

 Password: hunter2 (suppressed)
 ```

-That's it! tsh will text you, execute any unread texts, and await further instruction.
+tsh will text you, execute any unread texts, and await further instruction.

-Try texting it `echo hello, world` or something.